chaza194/Work-Projects/README.md

 ## JsonInjector *Most Recent*-
 This project was to understand "SimpleInjector".
 It will read from multiple files from multiple threads and will processes the data from a Queue.

-### Features
-- Serialization of dynamically built objects based on user mappings.
-- User mappings build from user interface.
-- All changes to mappings are saved to XML.

-### To Do
-- Clean Up Code.
-- Export JSON (only can be seen in debugging)
-- Remove view models to own .cs files
-- Make UI pretty.

-## DBDirectoryMover -
-This is a quick tool that I wrote.
-It will move files from a given directory based on SQL provided.
-I dont see this being useful to anyone else but at my current place of work.

-### Features
-- Will move files based on provided SQL to new directory.